cnobles/seqFiltR/README.md

 **[-h, --help]** Help information regarding input format and arguments available.

 **[-o, --output]** File name(s) of output file(s).
 Can specify different format from input if desired.
 Must provide same number of output file names as input files.
-If not provided, output will be printed to screen in the input file format.

 **[-i, --index]** A single file containing sequence names to filter for.
 Each sequence name must match the input file sequence names after extraction of the regex provided by **[--readNamePattern]**.

+**[--header]** Script assumes no header is given in index file by default.
+This option changes that behavior to include a header.

 **[-n, --negSelect]** Specify if the filtering process should be negative, positive by default.
 Negative selection will only return sequences that do not match to input criteria.